BlasBenito/distantia/README.md

 </table>

-A dataframe like this can be plotted as an adjacency network with the **qgraph** package as follows:
+A dataframe like this can be transformed into a matrix to be plotted as an adjacency network with the **qgraph** package.

 ``` r
 #psi values to matrix